edwardyoon/MQTTandStorm/README.md

 # MQTTandStorm
-This shows how to handles Streaming IoT Data with MQTT and Apache Storm.
+This shows how to handle Streaming IoT Data with MQTT and Apache Storm.

 # Getting started